neodon/endb/README.md

 ## Custom Serializers

-*Endb* handles all the JSON data types including [`Buffer`](https://nodejs.org/api/buffer) using its own data serialization methods that encode Buffer data as a base64-encoded string, and decode JSON objects which contain buffer-like data (either as arrays of strings or numbers) into Buffer instances to ensure consistency across different backends.
+*Endb* handles all the JSON data types including Buffer using its data serialization methods that encode Buffer data as a base64-encoded string, and decode JSON objects which contain buffer-like data, either as arrays of strings or numbers, into Buffer instances to ensure consistency across various backends.

 Optionally, pass your own data serialization methods to support extra data types.